AartiLubana/WebApplication2/WebApplication2/README.txt

 Part 6: Controller Actions and Views
 I dived deeper into controller actions and views.
 I understood how to handle user requests, process data, and display the appropriate views.

-Part 7: Add Search:
+##Part 7: Add Search to filter:
-I enhanced my application by adding search functionality.
-I learned how to implement search features to help users find relevant information.
+I added search button to check records by filter.
+Then Navigated to /Movies/Index to displayed filtered movies.
+Opened the Views/Movies/Index.cshtml file, and added the form markup to get Title filter option for easy search.

+2024-01-26
+1530
-Part 8: Add a New Field:
+##Part 8: Add a New Field named Rating:
-I extended my model by adding a new field (rating).
-I understood how to update a database to accommodate additional data.
+First I Added the rating Property in Models/Movie.cs.
+Later, Edited the /Views/Movies/Index.cshtml file and add a Rating field inside view templates in order to display.
+Updated the SeedData class so that it provides a value in between the genre and price field for the column Rating = "R", From the Tools menu, selected NuGet Package Manager > Package Manager Console In the PMC, enter the commands : Add-Migration Rating
+Update-Database to examine the current Movie model.

+Then I have varied the functionality of filter option by filtering bollywoord movies name, rating and genre.

+2024-01-31
+2110
-Part 9: Add Validation:
+##Part 9: Add Validation:
-2024-01-1
-I implemented validation for my application, ensuring data integrity by validating user input and handling validation errors.

-Open the Movie.cs file and examine the Movie class.
+I have applied validation to confirm data accuracy by ensuring user input and handling validation errors. to examine the current Movie model.
+Confirmed that in the Movie class, attributes such as Required, StringLength, RegularExpression, Range and the DataType exist.
+In Next step I updated existing movie list with my 2 top most favorite Bollywood pictures.

+2024-01-31
+2158
+##Part 10: Examine Details and Delete methods:
+I have explored the details to check view and deletion operation.
+I have understood how to display users detailed information and allow them to delete records..
+At the end, Then I have varified the functionality of filter option by filtering bollywoord movies name, rating and genre